Ailsa Dixon's scores are published by Composers Edition

 Songs of Faith and Joy — a cycle of 5 songs on Biblical texts for soprano and guitar.
 First performed Pallant House, Chichester, 1988 by the composer and her husband guitarist Brian Dixon.
 Subsequent performances by Emily Gray with Gerard Cousins (2018) and James Gilchrist with Mark Eden (2024).
 Click here to listen to 'When the Lord turned again'; click here to listen to 'I was glad' sung by Lotte Betts Dean at the St Magnus International Festival.

-Two Shakespeare Sonnets — for tenor, soprano and piano.
+Since brass, nor stone, nor earth, nor boundless sea and My misstress' eyes are nothing like the sun— duets for tenor, soprano and piano.
 First performed by Ian Partridge and Lynne Dawson, Little Missenden Festival, 1989

 The Kingdom of Heaven — completion of an unfinished composition by Pat Stephens, for tenor, soprano and piano.
 First performed by Ian Partridge and Lynne Dawson, Little Missenden Festival, 1989